 After a year of severe drought, last fall California experienced a much-needed soaking.
 Unfortunately, in some cases, it has been quite extreme rainfall.
-On the brighter side, it brings with it the opportunity to witness one of nature’s most spectacular displays of color and life—a superbloom.
-While it may not be as big as the 2019 superbloom, millions of wildflowers will be covering the west coast from Death Valley to Big Sur and beyond, creating a beautiful display of color that can be seen from miles away.
-Read on to find out how to prepare for this exciting phenomenon.
+On the brighter side, it brings with it the opportunity to witness one of nature’s most spectacular displays of color and life: a superbloom.
+While experts weren’t expecting it to match the incredible 2019 superbloom, millions of wildflowers are covering the West Coast from Death Valley to Big Sur and beyond—and they’re officially visible from space.

 What is a superbloom?